 Poogan's Porch is a beautifully restored Victorian home that is a perfect lunch spot or dinner place to have a delicious and Southern meal.
 With a menu filled with biscuits, country fried chicken and other handwritten recipes Poogan's Porch attracts crowds from all over the world with its one-of-a-kind experience and hospitality.

-Need some help when it comes to choosing centerpieces, picking out chair styles or finding the perfect color palette for your big day?
+Need some help when it comes to choosing centerpieces, picking out chair styles, finding the perfect color palette, or other ideas about getting married in Charleston?
 Don’t freak out—we know it can be stressful trying to find the right wedding details that fit your style.
 So, we’ve rounded up our favorite Charleston weddings that totally killed it when it comes to unique wedding details and ideas.
 Whether you prefer something classic and formal or offbeat and trendy, these real weddings definitely will give you life if you’re stuck on finding inspo.